 Garden Studio For Father

-Alex and I recently visited Yvonne in Cardiff (see her Granny Annexe above).
-Yvonne has a 18′ x 9′ (5460mm x 2730mm) LoLine QC5 installed for her Father.
-Her Father is quite poorly, often in Hospital, and now in a wheelchair.
+Alex and I visited Yvonne in Cardiff (see her studio above).
+Yvonne has a 18′ x 9′ (5460mm x 2730mm) QC5 installed for her Father.
+Her Father is quite poorly, often in hospital, and now in a wheelchair.
 Before having her garden studio, visiting Yvonne’s house was very difficult because of the narrow house doors with high thresholds and no access to a downstairs toilet.
-Yvonne decided to install a garden studio for when her Father can get out of Hospital, and she ended up (after a month of research) using Booths to install her garden studio.
+Yvonne decided to install a garden studio for when her Father can get out of hospital, and she ended up (after a month of research) using Booths to install her garden studio.

 Alex and I do a quick tour of her garden studio (starts in the dark sorry:-) in this video…